BhavtoshRath/Build_A_LLM_From_Scratch/Ch_1/README.md

   - Robustness and Generalization: Evaluate the model’s performance on noisy, adversarial, or out-of-distribution data.
   - Efficiency and Scalability: Measure inference speed and memory usage.

-Fairness and Bias: Detect and mitigate biases in the model’s predictions.
----

-### Tokenization
-- **What is WordPiece tokenization?**
-  - It splits words into subword units (e.g., "playing" → "play" + "##ing"), reducing the vocabulary size and handling OOV words.

 ---